 Engage in continuous self-assessment and improvement through the NCStar school improvement platform

-Ten of the twelve elementary schools in Rockingham County have been designated as Title I Schoolwide Programs as well as two of the four middle schools (see below for Title I School List).
+Ten of the elementary schools in Rockingham County have been designated as Title I Schoolwide Programs as well as two of the middle schools and one high school (see below for Title I School List).
 All of these schools present a qualifying population of 55% or higher in elementary and 75% or higher in secondary schools.
 A schoolwide program allows additional resources that may be provided to all students however, those students who are in danger of failing to meet state standards will receive priority status for additional instructional resources.
 Strategies implemented in Title I schools include the Balanced Literacy approach, including small group Guided Reading instruction using Leveled Books, Leveled Literacy Intervention, Wilson Reading and Fundations, Self Selected Reading.
 Other instructional initiatives include Math Foundations, instructional technology integration, and the utilization of data through professional learning communities of educators to strengthen instruction and positively impact student achievement.
-Computerized programs such as Discovery Education, Achieve3000, SmartyAnts, and Motivation Math and Reading Series are utilized to support teaching and learning.
+Computerized programs such as Discovery Education, Achieve3000, iReady, SmartyAnts, and Motivation Math and Reading Series are utilized to support teaching and learning.

 Title I School List: